OutSystems/docs-support/src/troubleshooting/logs/service-center-logs.md

 ---
-summary: The article provides a step-by-step guide on how to obtain Service Center logs by navigating the console and exporting them to Excel.
+summary: Explore how to retrieve and export Service Center logs in OutSystems 11 (O11) using the monitoring section.
 tags:
 locale: en-us
 guid: 85487f8d-7eb3-4c11-98b5-03706c741c57